 capital reserve of approximately 3%.

-We currently have investments in commercial real estate loans in five states.
+We currently have investments in commercial real estate loans in four states.
 The majority of our

 loans are made to real estate developers.